WangX-1/documentation/kernel-patches/SRIOV-ATS-m/README.md

 **Description:**

-These patches are for Intel® ATS-m SRIOV functionality .
+These patches are for Intel® Arctic Sound-M, ATS-M , SRIOV functionality .
 They provide the capability of VF BAR resize.
+Without them, the VF functionailities could not work properly.

 **Impact platform:**

-Intel® ATS-m GPU
+Intel® ATS-M GPU

 **How to use?**